 - Neglecting responsibilities

 - Isolation from friends and family

-Continuum Recovery Center of Colorado offers comprehensive outpatient addiction treatment and substance abuse treatment services.
+Continuum Recovery of Colorado offers comprehensive outpatient addiction treatment and substance abuse treatment services.
 During the day, clients receive structure and counseling that makes treatment more appealing and less intimidating.
 If you would like to learn more about our approach to treating substance abuse, call CRC today.